thefeng/caliper_actuator/caliper_actuator/content.md

 * **Electrical Wire**
     * The wire should be rated to over 1A.
 The wire used here was 7/0.2 (24AWG) 1.4A rated.
     * It helps to have a few different colours!
+* **Arduino + Motor Shield OR 12V Power Supply**
+    * This system is designed to operate as a servomotor - ie. a linear actuator with feedback control.
+The output of the digital caliper can be fed into an Arduino (or similar microprocessor) which can then control the power of a motor shield driving the DC motor (potentially using a PID loop) to achieve desired positioning.
+    * However, a simple benchtop power supply will be able to test the mechanical linear positioning system.
 * **Heatshrink and Cable Braid** (Optional)
     * Useful for keeping wires looking neat and tidy, but not essential